ethereum/EIPs/EIPS/eip-draft_app_keys.md

 The text data may be any arbitrary UTF-8 string.
 If the key is not present, the empty string must be returned.
 ```

-we either point the name to a string or use metadatafields if it points to an address
+One can think of other authentification methods and even use some of them alongside the url-resolution method through ENS.
+We mention other methods in the `Rationale` section.

-we also add a authorEthAddress metadatafield that can be used to authenticate message from the app's dev
+We suggest for instance to also add an `authorEthAddress` text  metadata field that can be used to authenticate message from the app, with for instance a sign challenge.

 ### Personas